SteelCompendium/data-rules-md-dse/Abilities/Conduit/1st-Level Features/Font of Wrath.md

   scc:
     - mcdm.heroes.v1:feature.ability.conduit.1st-level-feature:font-of-wrath-3-piety
   scdc:
-    - 1.1.1:13.2.8.1:04
+    - 1.1.1:11.2.8.1:04
   source: mcdm.heroes.v1
   target: Special
   type: feature/ability/conduit/1st-level-feature
 effects:
+  - name: Effect
-  - effect: You summon a spirit of size 2 who can't be harmed, and who appears in an unoccupied space within distance.
+    effect: You summon a spirit of size 2 who can't be harmed, and who appears in an unoccupied space within distance.
 The spirit lasts until the end of your next turn.
 You and your allies can move through the spirit's space, but enemies can't.
 Any enemy who moves within 2 squares of the spirit for the first time in a combat round or starts their turn there takes holy damage equal to your Intuition score.
-    name: Effect
 ```